P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 #### Adjustments for Contrastive Learning

 - `main_hyperparam.py`: set the variable "--contrastive-learning" to "Sen" if to utilising the sentiment-level contrastive learning.
 Set the variable "--contrastive-learning" to "Rep" to utilise the contrastive learning with the concatenated representation vector from the LCR-Rot-hop++ model.
 - `main_train.py`: set the variable "--contrastive-learning" as described above.
-Set the variable "--beta" to the beta from the checkpoints obtained the the `main_hyperparam.py` method.
+Set the variable "--beta" to the beta from the checkpoints obtained the `main_hyperparam.py` method.

 ### XLMR_base-LCR-Rot-hop-XX++
 For these models, the same procedure as in XLMR_base-LCR-Rot-hop++ can be followed.
 However, the data corresponding to the language XX should be used for training and testing.